Understanding the Churn Rate metric

 - Scroll down the Home Analytics page to the Churn section of the dashboard.

-- Toggle between Subscribers and Subscriptions to view the Churn Rate per Subscribers or Subscriptions.
+- Toggle between the Subscriptions and Customers tabs to view the Churn Rates

 Customer churn dashboard